-The tournament will be preceded by a one-day Skills for Life workshop.
-The workshop will seek to equip interested individuals drawn from participating teams and the organising committee with skills required in the football industry and beyond.
+The tournament will be preceded by a two-day Skills for Life workshop that will be conducted by the Project Management Institute (PMI Kenya and PMI Switzerland).
+The workshop will seek to equip interested individuals drawn from participating teams, the organising committee and other stakeholders with skills required in the football industry and beyond.
 Details of the programme will be availed closer to the day.

 Partnership and Sponsorship

 In line with our tournament theme Tackling Unemployment through Sport we are looking for organisations to support the workshop and be part of the tournament in order to enhance the participants’ experience.
 We hope to provide a platform where fans, players, our partners, sponsors and other stakeholders can interact, not only to enjoy the beautiful game, but also to seek out new contacts, career and business opportunities.

 We are also seeking support, both financial and in kind, in order to make both events a success.
 Any support afforded will go towards the following areas:

 - Compensation of match officials and other staff